theo3333/theo3333/README.md

 📈 Working on Myself to be a Python Full-Stack Dev / Machine Learning Engineer / Data Scientist!

-🔍 I'm actively seeking opportunities to contribute to open-source projects and collaborate with fellow developers.
+🔍 I'm actively seeking opportunities to contribute to open-source projects and collaborate with fellow developers, engineers.

 ⚡ Eager to contribute to engineering team projects with an impact on Python development and data collection.
 Focusing on average time spent per client ticket.
 Exploring Open Source and Machine/Deep Learning.
 Studying for CCNP, COMPTIA Network and Security certs.